NOTE: There are some changes to this document for Grid 2.5. Please see below in context. Please contact RCS with any questions.

 - Each user can use 12 CPUs (cores) max across all jobs.
 This can be 12 single-core jobs, or fewer jobs that total 12 cores if running multi-threaded applications.

 - Each user can use a max of 80GB of memory concurrently (across all jobs).

 Your jobs will queue, or PEND, if you exceed either of these allowances, and will run when resources you are using are freed.
-For example If you launch 3 Stata-MP4 session on the NoMachineNX server (which consumes 12 cores), and then try to launch any program, this program will not launch:
+For example If you launch 3 Stata-MP4 sessions on the NoMachineNX server (which consumes a total of 12 cores), and then try to launch any other program, this program will not launch: